 - Questions for your hauler

-- How many garbage and recycling carts, bins, and dumpsters will your event require?
+- How many garbage, composting and recycling carts, bins, and dumpsters will your event require and where will they be placed?

 - Will the hauler commit to providing the data you need to fill out the Post-Event Recycling Report?